Johnny Jolly

-Johnny Ray Jolly Jr. (born February 21, 1983) is a former American football defensive tackle who played for the Green Bay Packers in two separate stints: the first, from 2006 to 2009, and the second, in 2013.
-He was drafted in the sixth round (183rd overall) of the 2006 NFL Draft, and played college football at Texas A&M.
+Johnny Ray Jolly Jr. (born February 21, 1983) is an American former professional football player who was a defensive end for the Green Bay Packers of the National Football League (NFL) in two separate stints: the first, from 2006 to 2009, and the second, in 2013.
+He was selected in the sixth round (183rd overall) of the 2006 NFL draft, and played college football at Texas A&M.

-High school
+Early life

 During his high school years, Jolly was a three-time all-district defensive lineman at Forest Brook High School in Houston, Texas.

 College career

 Jolly attended Texas A&M University and became a starting defensive tackle after his breakout 2003 sophomore campaign.
 In this season, Jolly totaled his collegiate best 95 tackles along with two sacks and eight pass deflections.
 His success in 2003 resulted in double teams on a weekly basis in his junior and senior seasons.
 Although his statistics dropped because of this, Jolly was awarded Big 12 all-conference honors for his final two seasons.

 His college career is highlighted by what has come to be known as the "Jolly Dance", where, during the fourth quarter of a game in which his Texas A&M team was losing 77–0 to Oklahoma, the Sooners were attempting to run out the clock and end the game by running dive plays over and over into the middle of the line of scrimmage.
 On one such play, Jolly made a tackle for a loss and briefly celebrated, much to the chagrin of the television announcers and other spectators.